-The 2024 Business Plan presents our aspirations for the 17th year of the newly named, in English only, the Foundation for Conservation of Atlantic Salmon.
+The 2025 Business Plan presents our aspirations for the 18th year of the Foundation for Conservation of Atlantic Salmon.
 We are excited to continue to deliver support and resources to the communities and organizations dedicated to wild Atlantic salmon conservation across five provinces in Canada.